In this section

 Success criteria answer two questions:

 When have you found something?
 Define what constitutes a positive finding before you start.
-For the authentication anomaly hunt (TH4): a positive finding is a sign-in from a device and location not in the user’s 30-day baseline, for a user account, that cannot be explained by known VPN configurations or legitimate travel.
+For the identity compromise hunt (TH4): a positive finding is a sign-in from a device and location not in the user's 30-day baseline, for a user account, that cannot be explained by known VPN configurations or legitimate travel.
 If you find this, the hunt has produced a result.
 Escalate or investigate further.

 When have you found nothing?
 Define what constitutes adequate coverage.
 For the same hunt: if you have examined all active user accounts over a 30-day detection window against a 30-day baseline, and zero accounts show unexplained new device + new location combinations, the hypothesis is refuted for this time window.
 Document and close.
 You do not need to check again tomorrow — the detection rule you create from this hunt will monitor continuously going forward.